 In contrast, they may be reluctant to spend £45 per month on maintenance.
 After all, the website will look the same whether or not it's maintained. £45 per month isn't much, but does add up over time.
 It's hard to justify if you can't see a direct return on investment.
 ManageWP's article WordPress maintenance: Are you worth less than a cup of Starbucks coffee? beautifully illustrates this.

 As a result, a lot of people see a website as a one-off cost.
 They don't want to accept that there may be ongoing costs.
 (Apart from unavoidable ones like web hosting).

 Unless something is actually broken, a WordPress website will look the same from the front end whether it's on version 3.0.4 (yes, I do know of websites that are this out of date!), 4.3.1 or anything in between.
 This gives people an excuse to stick their head in the sand and refuse to pay for ongoing maintenance.

 I think this is a dangerous attitude as just like cars, all websites need maintenance.
-There are several building blocks that make up a WordPress site including WordPress itself, the theme (which controls the design and layout) and plugins (which add extra features such as e-commerce, membership, security enhancements, and social media integration).
+There are several building blocks that make up a WordPress site.
+There's WordPress itself, there's the theme (which controls the design and layout).
+There are also plugins which add extra features such as e-commerce, membership, security enhancements and social media integration.

 It's very important to update all of these components on a regular basis.
 As well as adding new features and bug fixes, updated versions often contain security enhancements and patches for known vulnerabilities.
 As WordPress is such a popular platform, it tends to receive more attention from hackers and therefore any small security holes can be quickly and easily exploited.
 The complexity of modern websites and the sheer number of plugins and themes available means that the updates process is not always straightforward.
 It's important to test the website thoroughly after each update to make sure no errors have been introduced.